robbyananta/Exploratory-Data-Analysis-I-in-R/README.md

 In this repository, a glimpse of Exploratory Data Analysis will be shown on Ames housing dataset using set of questions provided

 ## Steps
-- MIssing value check and handling
+- MIssing value check
-- Duplicated value check and handling
+- Duplicated value check
 - Filtering dataset for unusual mistakes or extreme values

 ## Set of Questions and Findings